 How to make Creamed Corn

-To make the cream corn, combine the corn, cream salt, sugar, pepper and butter in a skillet on medium heat.
+Combine the corn, cream salt, sugar, pepper and butter in a skillet on medium heat.

 In a separate bowl, whisk together the milk and flour, and stir into the corn mixture.
 Cook on medium heat until the mixture is thickened, and the corn is cooked through.